LinkedInAttic/idiomatic.js/readme.md

     // 11.B.1.2
-    // An example with a function expression, followed by a self-executing anonymous function
+    // An example with a function expression, followed by an immediately executed function
     // We end up passing the second function as an argument to the first function
     // and then trying to call the result of the first function call as a function.
     // Bad: